Do self-employed house cleaners and maids need to be insured?

 If you drive to and from clients’ properties

-Being a self-employed house cleaner or maid means driving to and from clients’ homes.
+Being a house cleaner or maid means driving to and from clients’ homes.
 What happens if you get into an accident?
 Or you need a tow because your car breaks down?
 Your personal auto insurance may not cover it because it was for business-related purposes.

 But commercial auto insurance can help.
 It can pay for repairs to your vehicle, medical expenses if someone is injured, property damage, legal fees and gap coverage on financed and leased vehicles.